Eutaw massacre: Legal aftermath

 After the riot, local man Samuel B. Brown, likely a low-ranking Republican politician, appeared before U.S. Circuit Court Judge William Woods.
 His testimony resulted in a complaint charging fourteen whites with violating the First Amendment, and white Democrats with violating the Constitutional rights of Brown and six others by the Eutaw attack.

 Election day was calm in Eutaw.
 Black voters, intimidated and fearful, stayed home or voted Democratic.
 While state officials took no action (besides arresting some of the black victims of the riot), the U.S. Commissioner in Demopolis issued arrest warrants, and $4000 bonds to ensure the defendants appeared in court.

 A federal grand jury indicted twenty of the rioters on December 24, 1870, while Woods was awaiting a response to a letter he sent to U.S. Supreme Court Justice Joseph P. Bradley, inquiring whether federal law, particularly the Enforcement Act of 1870, was applicable to these events.
 Bradley responded in January 1871, indicating he understood the real question: whether the rioters had violated the victims' constitutionally protected right to freedom of speech.
 The Fourteenth and Fifteenth Amendments protected individuals against the state, but in Eutaw, private individuals, not the state, had violated citizens' rights.

 The matter was considered especially pressing as some Southern states had been readmitted to the Union.
 But despite passage of the Enforcement Acts in May 1870 to end Klan violence, Democratic politicians and their supporters in those states continued with violent suppression of the black (Republican) vote, resulting in significant Republican losses in the U.S. Congress.
 These events strengthened Bradley in his resolve to defeat violent white Southerners by legal means.

 United States Attorney General Amos T. Akerman, a former Confederate and slaveholder who became one of the Klan's most outspoken enemies, directed prosecution of the case.
 In the end, federal prosecutors failed to gain a conviction in United States v.
-Hall, which was against one of the white defendants, as the court ruled that the Fourteenth Amendment was limited to acts by the state.
-Bradley was eventually swayed by Miller, and backed away from application of the 14th Amendment to protecting natural rights of individuals.
+Hall, which was against one of the white defendants, as the jury failed to convict.
+Judge Wood's opinion, however, in overruling the demurrer, was notable for the latitude it gave to future federal prosecutors to draw indictments of private violations of fundamental rights under the Enforcement Acts.
+Bradley, later, backed away from application of the 14th Amendment to protecting natural rights of individuals.
 If US v.
 Hall had been decided in favor of the government, it has been argued, the case could have set an important precedent for the protection of African Americans under the Fourteenth Amendment.